 The majority of people plan to retire at 65 and enjoy a financially-stable, rewarding lifestyle during their ‘golden’ years.
 But with so many pension plan available, choosing the right one according to your personal circumstances can be somewhat daunting.

 It was a heartbreaking story for Rita and Roy Monksfield.
-A life-threatening illness led Mr Monksfield to change his pension plan, but after signing up to the wrong options, payments stopped weeks before he passed away and his widow was left penniless.
+A life-threatening illness led Mr. Monksfield to change his pension plan, but after signing up for the wrong options, payments stopped weeks before he passed away and his widow was left penniless.

 Sadly, this situation is becoming all too common.
 People can become ‘blinded by pension science’ and not entirely sure of what pension plan they have.

 Although life can often deal with some cruel blows and alter even the best-laid plans, planning for retirement as early as possible will greatly increase the chance of reaching, even exceeding, financial objectives – which usually have to be financially secure as we get older as of the top priority.

 I can fully understand the appeal of the ‘live for today’ attitude, particularly amongst people in their 20’s and 30’s, but when tomorrow does eventually but obviously come, those that have made a retirement plan of action, accumulated savings, and have a sensible financial strategy in place, will be better-off and therefore able to enjoy a comfortable, comparable lifestyle when they retire.

 In order to maximise funds in retirement, I would suggest that it’s imperative to seek independent advice from a financial adviser.
 There are many highly-complex financial products on the market, and a lack of understanding could lead to making the wrong – and very costly – decision.

 For example, illnesses such as diabetes, high blood pressure or a heart condition can result in much higher payouts with so-called enhanced annuities.
 Whereas historically a single annuity was the number one best-selling pension for men, but it may not have been the right choice for everyone.